acgetchell/CDT-plusplus/README.md

 - `just check` for fast, non-mutating source, YAML, workflow, and CMake validation

-- `just ci` for the supported build and smoke-test contract before pushing
+- `just ci` for the supported build and complete validation contract before pushing

 The slower sanitizer workflows remain available through [GitHub Actions] and repository commands when relevant to a
 change: